jbasalone/jbasalone.github.io/_posts/2017-05-27-Another-Day-Another-Blog.md

 5. traveling info and updates
 6. there will be stuff about food
 7. void of css I wrote or have to write
+8. void of the ability for you to add comments. nope. nope. nope.
+Otherwise, why not just point you to livejournal.